line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/spring-supports.md

 ```

 {% hint style="info" %}
-If you want to use `KotlinJdslJpqlExecutor` in `@DataJpaTest`, you need to import `KotlinJdslAutoConfiguration` directly in the test.
+If you want to use `KotlinJdslJpqlExecutor` in `@DataJpaTest`, you need to import `KotlinJdslAutoConfiguration` in the test.
 Since `@DataJpaTest` is a slice test, it only creates minimal beans.
 And the minimal bean does not include `KotlinJdslAutoConfiguration`.
 So if you want to use the features of Kotlin JDSL in `@DataJpaTest`, you need to import `KotlinJdslAutoConfiguration` directly in your test.